 4. Drink Plenty of Water

-Water is highly important for kidney to flush out all kinds of waste including sodium.
+Water is highly important for kidneys to flush out all kinds of waste including sodium.
 It is especially important for someone who has had kidney stones

-5. Avoid too much of pain / anti-inflammatory medication
+5. Avoid too much pain / anti-inflammatory medication

-The Non-Steroid Inflammatory Drugs (NSAID) such as aspirin, ibuprofen etc if consumed routinely can damage the kidney.
+Non-Steroid Inflammatory Drugs (NSAIDs) such as aspirin, ibuprofen etc if consumed routinely can damage the kidney.
 Reduce the intake of such drugs

 6. Protein in your diet

-If you have any kind of kidney disease it is not recommended to have a high protein diet.
-The by-product of protein metabolism – urea, is excreted by our kidney.
-High amount of protein in the diet can cause overload the kidney causing further damage
+If you have any kind of kidney disease it is not recommended to have a high-protein diet.
+The by-product of protein metabolism – urea, is excreted by our kidneys.
+A high amount of protein in the diet can cause overload the kidney causing further damage

 Take care of your health and fitness levels.
 Exercise Regularly, watch your weight and reap the benefits.!